Rotherfield Primary School

 Read at Home

 Reading at home is with the specific intent of supporting our reading fluency development in school.
-Children read regularly out loud to an adult at home and engage in choral reading and guided reading support from their parents or carers.
-More information about this, including demonstrative videos, is available below.
+Children read regularly out loud to an adult at home and reading support from their parents or carers.

 Ensure exposure to a wide variety of text types